FlavScents AInsights Entry for Hexanal (Aldehyde C-6) (CAS: 66-25-1)

 8. Practical Insights for Formulators

-Hexanal is a valuable ingredient for its ability to impart fresh, green notes that enhance the realism of both flavors and fragrances.
-It synergizes well with other aldehydes and green notes, providing a crisp, natural character.
-Formulators should be cautious of its high volatility and potential for oxidation, which can lead to off-notes.
-It is often under-used in complex formulations where its impact can be overshadowed by more dominant ingredients.
+Hexanal is valued for its ability to impart freshness and authenticity to both flavors and fragrances.
+It synergizes well with other green and fruity notes, enhancing the overall profile.
+Formulators should be cautious of its volatility and potential for oxidation, which can alter its sensory characteristics.
+It is often under-used in complex formulations where its impact could enhance the freshness of the product.

 Citation hooks: FlavScents; industry practice